XModBench: Benchmarking Cross-Modal Capabilities and Consistency in Omni-Language Models: XModBench: Comprehensive cross-modal balanced benchmark

 \textbf{Cross-modal data collection.} We curate a large corpus aligned across vision, audio, and text by combining three sources: (i) re-annotated and extended data from existing multimodal datasets, such as adapting VGG-Sound for perception tasks or STARSS23~\citep{lee2022sound,shimada2023starss23} for spatial reasoning; (ii) synthetic or model-generated content to cover missing modalities, for example generating speech audio with FireRedTTS~\citep{guo2025fireredtts} or producing rendered text images for translation tasks; and (iii) web-collected samples for domains not well represented in public resources, such as singer portraits and songs for the \emph{Singer Identification} task or trailers and posters for \emph{Movie Recognition} from public YouTube videos.
 This design ensures both coverage and balance across all five task families.
 Detailed sources and processing procedures are described in Appendix~\ref{app:data}.

-\textbf{Question candidate generation.} From the curated triplets, we construct task-specific multiple-choice templates where the question description is refined by GPT-5~\citep{openai2025gpt5}.
+\textbf{Question candidate generation.} To ensure the correctness of both the generated questions and answers, we first construct task-specific multiple-choice templates using our annotated tri-modality data.
+The question descriptions are then refined by GPT-5~\citep{openai2025gpt5} solely to improve language fluency and stylistic diversity.
+Importantly, this refinement does not introduce any new information or alter the underlying semantics.
 Each question is instantiated with a context and four candidates under the modality-balanced configuration, ensuring consistent evaluation across all modality directions.
 Distractors are created to be semantically challenging but unambiguous, while templates are diversified with both human-written prompts and LLM-assisted variations.

 \textbf{LLM filtering and human-in-the-loop verification.} To guarantee data quality at scale, we first adopt foundation models~\citep{openai2025gpt5,comanici2025gemini} to filter out low-quality or ambiguous samples.
 Human annotators then double-check the filtered results to ensure accuracy.
 After questions are constructed, an internal round of testing is conducted by annotators, who resolve ambiguities and validate correctness.
 Feedback from this process is used to regenerate and retest questions until high-quality items are obtained.